myshell-ai/OpenVoice/docs/USAGE.md

 - [Japanese](https://app.myshell.ai/widget/IfIB3u)
 - [Korean](https://app.myshell.ai/widget/q6ZjIn)

+OpenVoice supports any language as long as you have a base speaker in that language.
+The OpenVoice team already did the most difficult part (tone color converter training) for you.
+Base speaker TTS model is relatively easy to train, and multiple existing open-source repositories support it.
+If you don't want to train by yourself, simply use the OpenAI TTS model as the base speaker.

 ## Minimal Demo

 For users who want to quickly try OpenVoice and do not require high quality or stability, click any of the following links: